 Commingled funds consist of assets from multiple accounts that are pooled together to create economies of scale.
-The Academy invests in commingled funds with investment strategies including equity investments in emerging markets, equity investments in global developed public markets excluding the United States and global balanced portfolios.
-The capacity for redemptions are dictated by each fund's respective governing documents; 30 to 60 day redemption notices are required for the Academy's commingled fund investments.
-The commingled funds held by the Academy allow for either daily, monthly, or quarterly redemptions excluding one which only allows annual redemptions.
+The Academy invests in commingled funds with investment strategies including equity investments in emerging markets, the U.S., global developed public markets excluding the U.S., and global balanced portfolios.
+The commingled funds held by the Academy as of June 30, 2020 allow for either monthly, quarterly, or annual redemptions and require 10-90 day redemption notices.